open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 ### What did you expect to see?

-In the jaeger UI at [localhost:16686][] you would expect to see traces going from the `frontend` through nginx down to the `python-app`.
+In the Jaeger UI at [localhost:16686][] you would expect to see traces going from the `frontend` through nginx down to the `python-app`.

 ### What did you see instead?

-In the jaeger UI at [localhost:16686][] you will see two traces, one going from the `frontend` down to nginx, and another one only for the `python-app`.
+In the Jaeger UI at [localhost:16686][] you will see two traces, one going from the `frontend` down to nginx, and another one only for the `python-app`.

 ## The solution